inesp/inesp.github.io/_posts/2019-10-31-readale-python.md

 <script src="https://gist.github.com/inesp/44ef0e01989f7af8e7f9b474e88df6fd.js"></script>

-Both of these proposal might not be the perfect solution to our problem, they both certainly consist of more code than the original solution.
+Both of these proposals might not be the perfect solution to our problem, they both certainly consist of more code than the original solution.
 But they also both validate the `pizza_properties`, they do something helpful in the extra lines of code.

 ## Functions and classes are for free, use them